menu

 Another notable thing is that Ennis - McAllister is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Ennis - McAllister’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-Ennis - McAllister is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Ennis - McAllister does not have a public transit system used by locals to get to and from work.

 The per capita income in Ennis - McAllister in 2022 was $33,345, which is middle income relative to Montana and the nation.
 This equates to an annual income of $133,380 for a family of four.
 However, Ennis - McAllister contains both very wealthy and poor people as well.